This artist is turning invasive species at Johnson County parks into inspiration for her craft

 “So we’re just kind of getting started,” he said.

-Kirsten Taylor’s work will be installed along Shawnee Mission Park’s Orange Loop Thursday, Sept.
+Kirsten Taylor’s work, "A Seat At The Table” is expected to be installed along Shawnee Mission Park’s Orange Loop Thursday, Sept.
 29. She'll host a community drawing session with her natural inks on Saturday, Oct.
 22 at Shawnee Mission Park, 7900 Renner Road, Shawnee, Kansas 66219.